Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/review_test_results.rst

 If you don't know
 ^^^^^^^^^^^^^^^^^

-If you're uncertain whether the bot's answer is correct:
+If you're uncertain whether the agent's answer is correct:

 - **Put the test case in draft** - Mark the test case as draft to prevent it from being used in evaluations
 - **Open a task** and assign it to the domain expert